-The C.O.P.S.
-(Community Outreach and Public Service) Club was formed in 2009.
-Student members vote on a governing body at the beginning of the school year to help run the club more efficiently.
-Members get the opportunity to be proactive with community service projects during and after school.
-They work together as a group to accomplish club goals.
+Students have the opportunity to be proactive with community service projects during and after school.
+Members of the C.O.P.S.
+Club work together as a group to accomplish their goals.
 Membership is open to students enrolled in the Criminal Justice program who are in good academic standing.

 HEALTH CAREERS CLUB

-Health Careers Club provides a unique program of leadership development, motivation, and recognition exclusively for students pursuing health care careers.
-The Health Careers Club will help plan and organize sponsored events, provide educational opportunities for students enrolled in allied health programs and work with faculty advisors on activities and meetings.
-Membership is open to students who are enrolled the Administrative Medical Assitant, Diagnostic Medical Sonography, Health Information Technology, and Medical Assistant programs.
+Health Careers Club provides a unique program of leadership development, motivation, and recognition exclusively for students pursuing healthcare careers.
+The students will help plan and organize sponsored events, provide educational opportunities for students enrolled in allied health programs and work with faculty advisors on activities and meetings.
+Membership is open to students who are enrolled the allied health programs.

 PHI BETA LAMBDA (PBL)

 PBL is an association of students preparing for careers in business-related fields.
 It promotes a sense of civic and personal responsibility and develops leadership skills.
 The members compete in state and national competitions and perform civic duties such as organizing blood drives and promoting school spirit.
 PBL strives to help students focus on business connections and community connections throughout the school year.
 Membership is open to students in all South Hills programs.